Terreii/hoodie-plugin-store-crypto/README.md

 ### Add it to your Hoodie-Client

-There are 2 ways to use this plugin in your app:
+There are 3 ways to use this plugin in your app:
 - Use it with the Hoodie Plugin API
 - Use it with a bundler (Webpack or Browserify)
+- Use it with PouchDB and [pouchdb-hoodie-api](http://hoodiehq.github.io/pouchdb-hoodie-api/)

 #### Usage with the Hoodie Plugin API